vollyimnetz/crop-thumbnails/readme.txt

 == Frequently Asked Questions ==

-= How do i add custom image sizes? =
-The plugin do not add additional image sizes, it only make it possible to edit the crop area.
-You can add image sizes with normal wordpress functions (see: https://developer.wordpress.org/reference/functions/add_image_size/).

-Simply add the code to the functions.php of your theme, i.e.:
-`add_action( 'after_setup_theme', 'my_adjust_image_sizes' );
-function my_adjust_image_sizes() {
-    //add an cropped image-size with 800 x 250 Pixels add_image_size( 'my-custom-image-size', 800, 250, true );
-}`

-After you add the image-size any futher image uploads will produce a cropped image "my-custom-image-size" which you can use in post-loop:
-`if ( has_post_thumbnail() ) {
-    the_post_thumbnail( 'my-custom-image-size' );
-}`

-= What internal rules use the plugin for cropping? =
+= What internal rules the plugin use for cropping? =
 * The plugin will only crop image-sizes where crop is set to "true" (hard crop mode - see: http://codex.wordpress.org/Function_Reference/add_image_size).
-* If you had set one of image dimension in add_image_size to "0" or "9999" (an set crop to true) the plugin will crop it in the ratio of the original image.
+* If you had set one image dimension in add_image_size() to "0", the plugin will crop it in the ratio of the original image.
+* If you had set one image dimension in add_image_size() to "9999", the plugin will change the 9999 to the actual size of the current original image.
 * You are able to crop all images with the same ratio at once (default) or and any imagesize (and ratio) seperate.

-= I have cropped the image but the old one is used on the page. = If you had viewed your image on the site before, your browser has cached the image.
-Go tell them to reload the fresh image from the server by hitting "F5".
+= I've cropped the image, but the new version do not appear in the frontend. = If you had viewed your image on the site before, your browser has cached the image.
+You can hard refresh the page by hitting:
+* "CTRL + F5" (on Windows)
+* "Apple + R" or "command + R" (on Mac/Apple)

 = Is it possible to crop an non-cropped image-size? = No. The purpose of this plugin is to provide control for the wordpress automatic crop.
 If you want to crop let's say the full-size image you should

 * a) upload it in a better format in the first place
 * OR b) use the Standard Wordpress-Image editor to crop the image.

-= Is it possible to adjust the css-style of the crop-thumbnail window? = Yes, for a simple test, copy the css/cpt-window.css file into your template_directory and make some change.
-Then add this code into the functions.php of your template.

-`add_filter('crop_post_thumbnail_window_css','myCustomStyle');
-function myCustomStyle($content) {
-	$content = get_bloginfo('template_directory').'/cpt-window.css';
-	return $content;
-}`

 = I have two image-sizes that have nearly the same ratio.
 I want to make use of the feature "Crop all images with same ratio at once", but cause the ratios are slightly different they wont be selected together. =
 You can add the following filter in the functions.php of your theme to adjust the ratio of one or more specified image-sizes.